 A global leader in Masters provision, Royal Holloway gives you the opportunity to take part in one of the most extensive programmes of research seminars and training programmes offered by any institution.
 During your time with us you will be under the careful supervision of our academic staff with access to not only the Royal Holloway library but also the world-class resources of the Institute of Classical Studies, the Warburg Institute, the British Library, Senate House Library, and other specialised libraries in the School of Advanced Study.

 Sources And Methods In Ancient History

-You will produce an extended piece of original work of between 10,000 and 12,000 words in the field of Ancient History.
+You will produce an extended piece of original work of between 10,000 and 12,000 words in the field of ancient history.
 You will choose a topic in consultation with staff members with appropriate expertise, and be assigned a supervisor.
+You will be supported through the process of gathering research materials and organising your work both through intercollegiate and departmental workshops.
+During Spring and Summer Term, dissertation supervisors arrange periodic meeting with you every two to four weeks, as needed, to discuss progress, solve issues and review drafts.
+Over the summer, you will prepare a draft of the dissertation which your supervisor will offer feedback on, allowing you to make improvements, amendments and revisions before submission in September.
 You will develop your skills in employing relevant research methodologies at an advanced level, engaging with existing scholarship to situate your project within context of current debate.

 Understanding Pompeii and Herculaneum